Armoring up against trolls in the age of disinformation

 Make their first experience with you a great one.

-If you’re pushing new audiences to a specific experience, make sure it’s easy for them to partake and you’re giving them the best possible experience.
+If you’re pushing new audiences to do something specific online, make sure it’s easy for them to partake and you’re giving them the best possible experience.
 For example, test websites (including third-party ones, like surveys) for mobile responsiveness and image formatting on every page.
 Make sure the call-to-action link is clear and prominent.
 If they comment on any problems or glitches with your online assets, consider this a gift because it allows you to improve your operations.
 Address each person personally with a helpful, problem-solving message.

-Know your roles and responsibilities
+Know your roles and responsibilities.

 Your team may be somewhat large, or it may be just you.
 In any case, there are several roles and responsibilities when it comes to deciding how to respond and actually responding, depending on the type of organization you work for, and your brand.
 Here are just a few: